oskude/vagrant-archmini/readme.md

-# Archmini
+# Miniarch

-Archmini is a minimal archlinux box for vagrant, that tries to remove everything non-critical for running a (web) app in development environment... or something.
+Miniarch is a minimal Archlinux box for Vagrant, that tries to remove everything non-critical for running a (web) app in development environment... or something.

 Just for fun™

 ## Requirements

-You need the following tools to build Archmini:
+You need the following tools to build Miniarch:

 - [Vagrant](https://www.vagrantup.com/)
 - [VirtualBox](https://www.virtualbox.org/)